Using External DNS Servers

 If you want to use an external DNS service, there is no need to switch off the local DNS server.
 The local DNS server can be switched either on or off - in both cases the management of zones takes place on the Plesk’s DNS server, and the changes in zones are then propagated to the external DNS.

 By default, Plesk is unable to automatically propagate changes in DNS zones to external DNS servers.
 To make this possible, you should write an integration script.
 The script should communicate with the DNS server’s backend (like API) and apply all DNS zones changes occurred in Plesk.
-To learn how to prepare such a script, refer to the document Developing Extensions for Plesk Onyx, section Integration with Third-Party DNS Services.
+Learn how to prepare such a script.

 When you use an external DNS server, and at the same time the Plesk’s local DNS server is installed, all Plesk features related to DNS are supported and work as usual, namely: